dinikai/notechain/README.md

 relying instead on the computational cost of modifying the chain.

 The system achieves this by implementing a proof-of-work (PoW) mechanism.
-To add a new block (record) to the chain, a computationally expensive operation must be performed — finding a hash that meets specific conditions — the hash must contain a certain number of consecutive zero bits.
+To add a new block (record) to the chain, a computationally expensive operation must be performed â€” finding a hash that meets specific conditions â€” the hash must contain a certain number of consecutive zero bits.

-Verifying an existing block, on the other hand, requires very little computational effort — anyone can confirm its validity without redoing the entire calculation.
+Verifying an existing block, on the other hand, requires very little computational effort â€” anyone can confirm its validity without redoing the entire calculation.

-The core of block generation lies in finding a Nonce value (a one-time number) such that the result of computing the block’s SHA-256 hash meets the defined difficulty target.
+The core of block generation lies in finding a Nonce value (a one-time number) such that the result of computing the blockâ€™s SHA-256 hash meets the defined difficulty target.
 The algorithm iterates through possible Nonce values until a valid one is found.

 ### Block Hash Generation